uzbl/uzbl/README.md

     - The name of the frame requesting the resource (unavailable in WebKit2).
   4. `redirect`
     - Whether the request is a redirect or not (`unknown` in WebKit2)

-* mime handler

-  1. `mime_type`
-    - The mime type of the resource.
-  2. `disposition`
-    - The disposition of the resource.
-Empty if unknown.

 * authentication handler